 Mind the income gap

 While you may understand the benefit of delaying your Social Security claims, you might wonder how you bridge the gap between ages 62 and 70.
 If you have another source of guaranteed income (such as a pension), it can be easier.
 Otherwise, you might need to work longer to build up your nest egg or save more to meet monthly expenses during those years.
-For more information, check out these tips on boosting your retirement savings from Merrill Edge.

 You have probably worked hard for your Social Security benefits, and your first instinct may be to take them as soon as you are eligible.
 But if you are able to delay and rely on other income for a few years, it may make a big difference in your retirement.